Overview

 Project outcomes

-- Greater industry and community capacity for sustainable culture of pearl oysters in the partner countries and the western Pacific.
+• Increased industry and community capacity for a sustainable culture of pearl oysters in the partner countries and the western Pacific.

-- Increased export income due to expansion of pearl industry.
+• Increased export income due to the expansion of the pearl industry.